echebbi/eclipse-discord-integration/README.md

   <img alt="Example of Rich Presence Integration" src="https://github.com/KazeJiyu/fr.kazejiyu.io/blob/master/repos/eclipse-discord-integration/rich-presence-screenshot.jpg"/>
 </div>

+> **!** Please [take a look at the Wiki](https://github.com/KazeJiyu/eclipse-discord-integration/wiki) for further information about installation, use and customizations.

 ## Installation

 The plug-in can be installed from the following update site: